fenago/ml-workshop/lab_guides/Lab_6.md

 processes: saving the model, loading the model, and creating a channel that allows users to easily interact with the model and obtain an outcome.

-For saving and loading a model, the `pickle` module was introduced.
-This module is capable of serializing the model to save it in a file, while also being capable of deserializing it to make use of the model in the future.

-Furthermore, to make the model accessible to users, the ideal channel (for example, an API, an application, a website, or a form) needs to be selected according to the type of user that will interact with the model.
-Then, an intermediary needs to be programmed that can connect the channel with the model.
-This intermediary is usually in the form of a function or a class.

-The main objective of this book was to introduce scikit-learn\'s library as a way to develop machine learning solutions in a simple manner.
-After discussing the importance of and the different techniques involved in data exploration and pre-processing, this book divided its knowledge into the two main areas of machine learning, that is, supervised and unsupervised learning.
-The most common algorithms were discussed.

-Finally, we explained the importance of measuring the performance of models by performing error analysis in order to improve the overall performance of the model on unseen data, and, ultimately, choosing the model that best represents the data.
-This final model should be saved so that you can use it in the future for visualizations or to perform predictions.